Submissions

 The result section of a manuscript submitted to JPSAD should present a clear and concise summary of the study's findings.
 The guidelines for reporting results in JPSAD are as follows:

-- The results should be presented logically and systematically, with subheadings to organize the findings.
+- The results should be presented logically and systematically, with subheadings to organize the findings effectively.

-- The results should be presented in a manner that is easy to understand and interpret, using tables, figures, and graphs where appropriate.
+- The results should be presented clearly and concisely, using tables, figures, and graphs where appropriate, to facilitate easy understanding and interpretation.

 - The results should be reported accurately and objectively, with any limitations or potential sources of bias clearly stated.